Emmy-github-webdev/to_do_list/README.md

 ## Usage
 - Test your GitHub flow, a linter and professional documentation ability
 ## Run tests
+- Run npm run build to rebuild the project
-- Open the project with code editor or double click the index.html file to run the project
+- Run npm run start to run the project
 ## Deployment
 - Push the project to your GitHub repo
 - Navigate to page in the prject settings and publish